tmlai/CMPUT410-TTHE-Group-Project/doc/reportProtocol.md

 			customer/product/store in a table format like this Customer	Product		Store	Purchases	Money Spent
 		2. Handle get-top-n-selling products request, send back output in a table format like the list of products page

+		CART MODEL:
+		1. Search for external store availability of a product for a quantity
+		    - return type: true/false
+		    - sending parameters: scanStoreQuantities(cid, quantity)

+		PURCHASE MODEL
+		1. Search for external store availability of a product for a quantity, but need store url back as well as quantity at store.
+			- sending parameters: getStoresQuantities(cid, quantity)
+			return:
+				JSON format: {"cid":"#", "storeurl":"...", "quantity":"#",...}
+		2. To purchase sending the json of purchase invoice.
+			- sending:
+				JSON format: {"user":"...", """cid":"#", "storeurl":"...", "quantity":"#",...}
+			Note: "storeurl":"" (empty value) will be local (internal) store purchasing.